BijoSebastian/UR5/Docs/Add Camera.md

     ```
     - You can find the tag images under 36h11 family in the Backup folder of this repository.

-    - Finally edit the continous_detection launch file located at *~/catkin_ws/src/apriltag_ros/apriltag_ros/launch* to provide the correct name for the camera
+    - Finally edit the continuous_detection launch file located at *~/catkin_ws/src/apriltag_ros/apriltag_ros/launch* to provide the correct name for the camera
     ```
     #Change line 4 to
      <arg name="camera_name" default="/camera" />
     ```
-    - You should now be able to launch the continous detcetion functionality as follows (Rememebr to source the devel_isolatated/setup.bash first):
+    - You should now be able to launch the continuous detection functionality as follows (Remember to source the devel_isolatated/setup.bash first):
     ```
     roslaunch apriltag_ros continuous_detection.launch
     ```

-    - The results of the tag dection can be viewed on the topic */tag_detections_image* or on the topic */tf*.
-Altenraitively you can turn off the */tag_detections_image* in the continous_detection launch  file to reduce the load on the system.
+    - The results of the tag detection can be viewed on the topic */tag_detections_image* or on the topic */tf*.
+Alternatively you can turn off the */tag_detections_image* in the continuous_detection launch  file to reduce the load on the system.